Coimbatore To Munnar Is Better Than Kochi To Munnar

 Coimbatore To Munnar Bus

-If you will check Redbus or another online bus booking network, you will see that there are no direct connections between the two destinations.
+If you check Redbus or another online bus booking network, you will see that there are no direct connections between the two destinations.
 Though you can find many buses from Bangalore, from Coimbatore there are none.

 Having said that, the ideal Coimbatore to Munnar bus route goes like this: Coimbatore > Pollachi (44 KM) > Udumalaipettai (29 KM) > Munnar (85 KM).
 The reason why I suggest this route is because these are more frequented routes with buses leaving every 15 minutes or half an hour.